nordiskastil/technigo-project-weather-app/README.md

 sunset and sunrise

-- How you approached the task, what tools and techniques you used, and how you planned it I got the API-key and tested it.
+- How you approached the task, what tools and techniques you used, and how you planned it I got the API-key, changed the city to Östersund and tested it.
+In the HTML file I connected the JavaScript and CSS and added some basic text.
+The next step was to create variables for the API Key and city.
 I had to find help online to convert the date, temperature and time and make it readable.
 I adjusted the time from hh:mm:ss to only hh:mm.
-Then I added the internal HTML and CSS to style the app.
+Then I used CSS to style the app.

 - If you had more time, what would be next?
 Some more styling, maybe try to add another city.